Common Ground Review is a free access on-line magazine as of Fall 2020.

-Common Ground Review publishes twice a year.
-We do not charge to read submissions for the magazine; contributors will receive a copy of the magazine they publish in.
+We do not charge to read submissions for the magazine.
 We do have a $15 fee for entering the poetry contest (see Spring/Summer).
 We are happy to accept simultaneous submissions except for the poetry contest.

 Our Poetry Contest offers a $500 first prize, $200 second prize, and $100 third prize, in addition to publication.
 We also publish Honorable Mentions.
-The Poetry Contest has a different guest judge each year, and a deadline: entries for the contest must be postmarked or emailed by March 1st.
+The Poetry Contest has a different guest judge each year, and a deadline: entries for the contest must be postmarked or emailed by April 15th.
 No simultaneous submissions are allowed.
-Each entry can have up to 3 poems, of no more than 60 lines each, and poets can submit more than one entry as long as they also pay the fee for each entry,
+Each entry can have up to 3 poems, of no more than 60 lines each, and poets can submit more than one entry as long as they also pay the fee for each entry.

 See our website at: http://cgreview.org

 Sample Copies and Ordering